top of page

 Indigenous Fabric and Scrunchies Jan 2021 7 of 33_s.jpg

-The Canadian Library (TCL) is a grassroots art installation project that will act as a memorial to all Missing and Murdered Indigenous Women, Girls (MMIWG2S) and Children.
+The Canadian Library is a national community-engaged art and education initiative that serves as a living memorial to Missing and Murdered Indigenous Peoples and the children who never returned home from residential schools.

 Objective